 Our product candidates may have serious adverse, undesirable, or unacceptable side effects or other properties that may delay or prevent marketing approval.
-If such side effects are identified following approval, if any, the commercial profile of any approved label may be limited, or we may be subject to other significant negative consequences following marketing approval, if any.
+If such side effects are identified following marketing approval, if obtained, the commercial profile of any approved label may be limited, or we may be subject to other significant negative consequences following marketing approval, if obtained.

-Undesirable side effects that may be caused by our product candidates could cause us or regulatory authorities to interrupt, delay, or halt clinical trials and could result in a more restrictive label or the delay or denial of regulatory approval by the FDA or comparable foreign authorities.
-We have not commenced clinical trials for any of our product candidates, and we do not have any clinical data to fully anticipate side effects.
-Accordingly, we may experience unexpected side effects and/or higher levels of known side effects in clinical trials, including adverse events known in the classes of therapeutics.
+Undesirable side effects that may be caused by our product candidates could cause us or regulatory authorities to interrupt, delay, or halt our clinical trials and could result in a more restrictive label or the delay or denial of regulatory approval by the FDA or comparable foreign authorities.
+We have not commenced clinical trials for any of our product candidates, and we do not have any clinical data to fully anticipate their side effects.
+Accordingly, we may observe unexpected side effects and/or higher levels of known side effects in clinical trials of our product candidates, including adverse events known in the same classes of therapeutics.
 These include the potential for, among others, infusion reaction, cytokine release syndrome (CRS), graft-versus-host disease (GvHD), neurotoxicities and certain cancers.